ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

     next best method.
 - Rolling backward imputation should be used if no response available for a few rolling periods but is available from a later period.
-- If forwards or backwards imputation cannot be used then construction should be used.
+- If forwards or backwards imputation cannot be used, then construction should be used.
 - If a business is rotated out of the sample and then rotated back into the sample, values that were previously imputed should not be used.